karlnicoll/jekyll-oceanic/CONFIGURATION.md

 The author setting is used by the template as the site title.

-### Description Setting
+### Tagline Setting

-The description is the value given to the site's sub-title:
+The tagline is the value given to the site's sub-title:

-    description: >
+    Tagline: >
       A man of many talents, with relationships, experiences, and human emotions